dthaler/gedcom-citations/templates-extension.md

 [Citations and the GEDCOM (evidentiasoftware.com)](https://evidentiasoftware.com/citations-and-the-gedccom/) and [Easier Source Citation With Your Genealogy Software (familytreemagazine.com)](https://www.geneamusings.com/2011/02/peeking-at-rootsmagic-4-source.html) discuss a number of popular genealogy applications that appear to use source templates, including Family Tree Maker, RootsMagic, and Legacy.
-Source templates are also used by various other FamilySearch-certified applications, such as MagiKey Family Tree.
+Source templates are also used by various other FamilySearch-certified applications, including Family Historian and MagiKey Family Tree.

 #### RootsMagic 6